gavinyork/zephyr3d/apps/doc/report/scene.api.md

 // Warning: (ae-internal-missing-underscore) The name "createProgramFFT2H" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
-export function createProgramFFT2H(useComputeShader: boolean, threadGroupSize: number, targetFormat?: TextureFormat, limit?: 4 | 2): _zephyr3d_device.GPUProgram<unknown>;
+export function createProgramFFT2H(useComputeShader: boolean, threadGroupSize: number, targetFormat?: TextureFormat, limit?: 4 | 2): GPUProgram<unknown>;

 // Warning: (ae-internal-missing-underscore) The name "createProgramFFT2V" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
-export function createProgramFFT2V(useComputeShader: boolean, threadGroupSize: number, targetFormat?: TextureFormat, limit?: 4 | 2): _zephyr3d_device.GPUProgram<unknown>;
+export function createProgramFFT2V(useComputeShader: boolean, threadGroupSize: number, targetFormat?: TextureFormat, limit?: 4 | 2): GPUProgram<unknown>;

 // Warning: (ae-internal-missing-underscore) The name "createProgramH0" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
-export function createProgramH0(useComputeShader?: boolean, threadGroupSize?: number, targetFormat?: TextureFormat): _zephyr3d_device.GPUProgram<unknown>;
+export function createProgramH0(useComputeShader?: boolean, threadGroupSize?: number, targetFormat?: TextureFormat): GPUProgram<unknown>;

 // Warning: (ae-internal-missing-underscore) The name "createProgramHk" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
-export function createProgramHk(useComputeShader?: boolean, threadGroupSize?: number, targetFormat?: TextureFormat, limit?: 4 | 2): _zephyr3d_device.GPUProgram<unknown>;
+export function createProgramHk(useComputeShader?: boolean, threadGroupSize?: number, targetFormat?: TextureFormat, limit?: 4 | 2): GPUProgram<unknown>;

 // Warning: (ae-internal-missing-underscore) The name "createProgramOcean" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
-export function createProgramOcean(waveGenerator: WaveGenerator, shadingImpl: WaterShaderImpl): _zephyr3d_device.GPUProgram<unknown>;
+export function createProgramOcean(waveGenerator: WaveGenerator, shadingImpl: WaterShaderImpl): GPUProgram<unknown>;

 // Warning: (ae-internal-missing-underscore) The name "createProgramPostFFT2" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
-export function createProgramPostFFT2(useComputeShader: boolean, threadGroupSize: number, targetFormat?: TextureFormat, limit?: 4 | 2): _zephyr3d_device.GPUProgram<unknown>;
+export function createProgramPostFFT2(useComputeShader: boolean, threadGroupSize: number, targetFormat?: TextureFormat, limit?: 4 | 2): GPUProgram<unknown>;

 // Warning: (ae-internal-missing-underscore) The name "createRandomNoiseTexture" should be prefixed with an underscore because the declaration is marked as @internal
 //